ttooming/kood-racetrack-info-screens/Manual_testing.md

 ### Risk assessment ###

-Risk assessment helped us to discover and assess possible problems what that kind of a feature would bring.
+Risk assessment helped us to consider and assess possible problems what that kind of a feature would bring.

 <html xmlns:v="urn:schemas-microsoft-com:vml"
 xmlns:o="urn:schemas-microsoft-com:office:office"